ojw92/Elevator/README.md

  3. How can the algorithm be designed to prioritize different goals (time-efficient (person-centric), energy-efficient (machine-centric), philanthropic, etc)?

+constraints & constants:

+Time it takes for a door to accommodate a stop
+ - assume the elevator can efficiently deccelerate within 1 floor from its destination, but not enough to ignore the time cost of stopping for stop in between transport
+ - given x_0 as departure point, x_f as destination, and x_(f-k) as every floor in between travel, where k is an integer that is 0 < k < f.
+Assume it takes 1 second to travel in between floors that are not adjacent to x_0 & x_f, i.e. x_(f-k), and 1.5 seconds to travel into the destination floor or out of the departure point from its adjacent floor, i.e. x_0 -> x_1 or x_(f-1) -> x_f

 Currently in progress for ironing out the details of the algorithm.
 More to come!